ggarciagrau/learning-cplusplus/readme.md

 `unistd.h` contains the function `sleep` to stop the execution for a certain seconds.

+`string.h` contains the function `strlen` to determine the size of a string.

 ## Native functions

 `rand` is for generating random numbers.